 If you are clearing the CMOS battery, that means you are resetting the BIOS settings to default.
 The CMOS battery is responsible for motherboard configuration, time etc. You can also check CMOS battery voltage if you have a voltage meter.
 It should be around 3 volts.

 The Motherboard and compatible CPU

 If you are building a new PC, there is a chance that your motherboard does not support your current CPU.
-To check it out you can visit this page – CPU-Upgrade.
-On this page you can select the motherboard and then see which CPUs are supported by your motherboard.
+To check it out, you can visit this page – CPU-Upgrade.
+You can select the motherboard on this page and then see which CPUs are supported by your motherboard.
 If your CPU is not listed, it means your motherboard does not support your CPU.

 DRAM Light on Motherboard – CPU

 Bent CPU or Motherboard pins can be an expensive problem.
 It is also known that bending CPU pins can cause a variety of anomalies on the computer.
-Sometimes the CPU cooler is fitted too tight, in this case the CPU is pressed very hard against the motherboards PINS and bends them.
+For example, sometimes, the CPU cooler is fitted too tight.
+In this case, the CPU is pressed very hard against the motherboards PINS and bends them.